astronomer/astro-sdk/README.md

 ### The TempTable Class

-Following the traditional dev ops concept of [pets vs. cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/), you can decide whether the result of a function is a "pet" (e.g. a named table that you would want to reference later), or a "cattle" that can be deleted at any time.
+Following the traditional dev ops concept of [pets vs. cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/), you can decide whether the result of a function is a "pet" (e.g. a named table that you would want to reference later), or a "cattle" that can be deleted at any time for garbage collection.

-If you want to ensure that the output of your task is later garbage collected, then declaring it a nameless TempTable will place it into the `astro_tmp` schema, which can be later bulk deleted.
-All `aql.transform` functions will by default output to TempTables unless a `Table` object is used in the `output_table` argument.
+If you want to ensure that the output of your task is a cattle, you can declare it as a nameless TempTable.
+This places the output into your temp schema, which can be later bulk deleted.
+By default, all `aql.transform` functions will output to TempTables unless a `Table` object is used in the `output_table` argument.

 ```python
 from astro import sql as aql
 from astro.sql.table import Table, TempTable